thejud/text-processing-cookbook/README.md

 cut is designed to extract fields from a line, given a single character delimiter or position list.
 It will not split on patterns or multi-chararacter delimiters.
 Use `awk` or one of the tools described below if you have more complicated data.
+By default, it splits fields on a single tab character, but you can easily specify something else with the `-d' option.

     cat > data <<EOF
     foo:bar:baz